Study Abroad Program Overview

 This program offers UC students the opportunity to:

-- Conduct an individual project and submit your research results in English
+- conduct an individual study project and submit your research results in English,

-- Take courses taught in English or Japanese
+- take regular university courses taught in English or Japanese,

 Students attend classes with international and/or host country students.